 Look — not every short kid has a problem, and not every growth spurt is late just because they haven't hit it yet.
 But over the years, what I've seen is this: parents wait too long.
 They keep thinking, "Maybe next year."
 And by the time they get someone serious involved — like a pediatric endocrinologist — they've lost time they can't get back.

-From what I’ve learned, the key is not waiting for it to be obvious.
-Once puberty kicks in and those growth plates close, your window shrinks fast.
+From what I've learned, the key is not waiting for it to be obvious.
+Once puberty kicks in and those growth plates start closing, your window shrinks fast.
 Miss it, and even the best interventions — hormone therapy, diagnostics, all of it — might come too late.
-So here’s my advice: if your gut's been bugging you, pick up the phone.
+So here's my advice: if your gut's been bugging you, pick up the phone.
 Better to rule something out now than regret the delay later.

 Final Tips for Natural, Healthy Growth